CankayaUniversity/ceng-407-408-2017-2018-project-adroit-system-for-online-time-table-and-announcement/README.md

 	Advisor: Abdül Kadir GÖRÜR agorur@cankaya.edu.tr

 # **Installation and Compilation Guide**
 In this guide we describe how to install and compile the Adroit System for Online Time Table and Announcement project.

 ## **Prerequisites**
 * Visual Studio 2015 or above should be installed to compile and run our website.
 * Microsoft .NET Framework version 4.7.02556 or above should be installed.
 * Android Studio version 3.1.2 or above should be installed to compile and run our mobile application, older versions of Android Studio can cause undesired warnings or errors.
 *For compiling our Python code use Idle for compilation.
 Make sure that the Python version is 3.5.2 otherwise, there can be some errors in compilation stage.
 * Our Python code uses some extra libraries.
-The list you should download your device;
+The list you should install your device;
 	* Mysql connector for Python
 	* Pi camera for Python
 	* Image for Python